 Brent has practiced almost exclusively in the area of employment law for more than twenty years.
-Before starting the current firm, he spent 16 years as a partner at the Law Offices of Carlin & Buchsbaum LLP, which was one of the largest employee rights firms in Southern California.
+Before starting the current firm, he spent 16 years at a plaintiff's employment law firm, which was one of the largest employee rights firms in Southern California.
 Brent has handled hundreds of employment cases against some of the largest, most powerful corporations in the country, including Chevron, Bank of America, Walmart, Boeing and many others.

 During the course of Brent’s career, he has obtained settlements, awards and verdicts in excess of $50,000,000.
 These cases ranged from individual wrongful termination cases to large class actions, where compensation was provided to hundreds or even thousands of employees.
 Brent has represented virtually every type of employee, covering almost every socioeconomic status, all while proving he can fight, and win, against large corporations and entities with near-unlimited legal resources.

 Plus Punitive damages jury verdict for false imprisonment of former Costco employee

 Jury Verdict for wrongful termination suit against the City of Pasadena